 More about Ruth

-Ruth Amey from Cambridge, has just graduated with a BSc (Hons) in Mathematics from NTU and is now pursuing an MSc in Artificial Intelligence.
-She joined the Mathematics Undergraduate Research Scholarship (MURS) Scheme, a research experience programme for our mathematics students to enhance her studies.
-She spoke about her positive experience, highlighting how the scheme not only deepened her understanding of mathematical research but also provided her with skills that she believes will be essential for her future career.
+Ruth Amey graduated with a BSc (Hons) in Mathematics and is now pursuing an MSc in Artificial Intelligence.
+She joined the Mathematics Undergraduate Research Scholarship (MURS) Scheme: a research experience programme for mathematics students to enhance their studies.

 Ruth: I studied Mathematics because I have a passion for solving complex problems and experiencing the thrill of eureka moments when overcoming challenging equations.
 My passion for being challenged and investigating patterns within numbers has greatly influenced my academic choices.
 I enjoy manipulating equations and delving into the intricacies of mathematical problems.
 Currently, I am planning to further my studies at NTU with an MSc in Artificial Intelligence.